asherp/hourly/docs/FAQ.md

 ### Why do I need hourly to clock-in/out instead of `git commit -m 'clock-in'?`

-That's actually work on hourly began - I started adding `clock-in/out` to my git messages and figured I would eventually generate timesheets based on that.
+That's actually how work on hourly began - I started adding `clock-in/out` to my git messages and figured I would eventually generate timesheets based on that.
 However, doing it manually is a hastle and mistakes will be made!